freizl/snap-poc/snap.md

 # dir structure

-design every sub site as snaplet ? check existing snaplets
+design every sub site as snaplet ? check existing snaplets(mongodb) or following  staticPages, is it a snaplet as well?

  (Types / Handler / Application )
 src